awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    + `gtid_mode` – `ON` or `ON_PERMISSIVE`
    + `enforce_gtid_consistency` – `ON`

-   For more information about parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+   For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

 1. If you changed the parameter group of the DB instance, reboot the DB instance\.
 For more information on how to do so, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

 1. Create one or more Read Replicas of the DB instance\.
 For more information on how to do so, see [Creating a Read Replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.

 Amazon RDS attempts to establish GTID\-based replication between the MySQL DB instance and the Read Replicas using the `MASTER_AUTO_POSITION`\.
 If the attempt fails, Amazon RDS uses log file positions for replication with the Read Replicas\.
 For more information about the `MASTER_AUTO_POSITION`, see [ GTID Auto\-Positioning](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-auto-positioning.html) in the MySQL documentation\.

 ## Configuring GTID\-Based Replication for Existing Read Replicas<a name="mysql-replication-gtid.configuring-existing-read-replicas"></a>

-If you have an Amazon RDS MySQL DB instance with Read Replicas, and data is not being replicated using GTID\-based replication, you can configure GTID\-based replication between the DB instance and the Read Replicas\.
+For an existing RDS MySQL DB instance with Read Replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the Read Replicas\.

 **To enable GTID\-based replication for existing Read Replicas**

-1. If the DB instance or any Read Replica is using Amazon RDS MySQL version 5\.7\.22 or lower, upgrade the DB instance or Read Replica to Amazon RDS MySQL version 5\.7\.23 or later MySQL 5\.7 version\.
+1. If the DB instance or any Read Replica is using RDS MySQL version 5\.7\.22 or lower, upgrade the DB instance or Read Replica\.
+Upgrade to RDS MySQL version 5\.7\.23 or a later MySQL 5\.7 version\.

    For more information, see [Upgrading the MySQL DB Engine](USER_UpgradeDBInstance.MySQL.md)\.